 The Most Important Building

-Since selling his photo at Deseret Book, Eduardo has started doing photography for families and he is always looking for ways to progress in a new country.
+Since selling his photo at Deseret Book, Eduardo has started doing photography for families and is always looking for ways to progress in a new country.
 His stake president, Jordan Erickson, has seen that determination in action.

-“He always shows up,” President Erickson says.
+“He always shows up,” Erickson says.
 “He’s not just doing the minimum.
 He’s thinking, ‘How can I advance and move the work forward at all times?’
 Whether that’s an assignment through the high council, or it’s a ward activity, or it’s something that his wife’s involved with, Brother Maradiaga just shows up.”

-Giselle also does her utmost for her family and the Church; while she and Eduardo are busy learning English now, she hopes to eventually work as a pharmacist in Utah, as she did in Honduras.
+Giselle also does her utmost for her family and the Church; while she and Eduardo are busy learning English now, she hopes to eventually work as a pharmacist in Utah as she did in Honduras.
 She also serves in the Primary in her ward.

 While the road ahead for the Maradiagas may seem long, selling the photo of the Saratoga Springs Utah Temple is at least a step in the right direction.
-But it’s more than a financial blessing for their family: Whenever Eduardo is in one of the stores that sells his work, he says a special feeling comes over him.
-At the heart of that feeling is a love he holds for the building he captured forever on that wintry November night last year—and more than anything, he hopes that when others see his photography, it brings them that same feeling of love.
+But it’s more than just a financial blessing for their family: Whenever Eduardo is in one of the stores that sells his work, he says a special feeling comes over him.
+At the heart of that feeling is a love he holds for the building he captured forever on that wintry November night last year—and more than anything, he hopes that when others see his photography, it brings them that same feeling.